-For posterity we present you with an interview with Pete Fijalkowski from 1998 when the dust had settled from Adorable and Polak had just released their first single.
+For posterity we present you with an interview conducted via email with Pete Fijalkowski from 1998.
+The dust had settled from Adorable and Polak had just released their first single “2 Minutes 45”.

 Let’s start at the ending for Adorable, which was kind of the beginning of Polak.
 What actually happened?